ExplicITConsulting/set-outlooksignatures.com/index.en.md

     <h2 id="quickstart" class="mt-6">
       Deploy signatures<span class="has-text-success"> within minutes</span>
     </h2>
-    <p>Follow the easy 3-step-process to deploy first signatures, get a glimpse of what Set-OutlookSignatures can do, and create a robust starting point for your own customizations.<p>
+    <p>Follow the easy 3-step-process to deploy first signatures, get a glimpse of what Set-OutlookSignatures can do, and create a robust starting point for your own customizations.</p>

     <a href="/quickstart" class="button is-link is-normal is-hovered has-text-black has-text-weight-bold has-background-success">Quick Start Guide</a>
   </div>